Beryllium Copper

 Copper is a soft, ductile, and malleable metal that bends and stretches easily without breaking.
 Copper is a versatile metal for construction and manufacturing because of this.
 Copper pipes, which can readily be bent to fit around corners, are a good illustration of this adaptability.
 Copper wiring is created by stretching copper rods through specialized machines that thin the metal into fine wires, whereas copper sheets are created by rolling the metal through heavy rollers.
 Copper is often used for coinage, simple tools, and even decoration due to its relative cost-effectiveness and ease of working.

-The considerations when choosing copper sheets include:
+Factors to consider when selecting copper sheets include:

 When deciding on the type of copper sheet needed for the project, keep in mind that copper sheets come in a number of alloys.
 Alloys give different features depending on properties, hence the type of alloys are chosen according to the application of the copper sheet.
 Bronze or brass are frequently used in copper alloys, giving the sheets additional physical qualities.